 Explain that, sometimes, intangible benefits can be more important than tangible benefits.
 For example, a simpler ordering system may do little to reduce costs or increase revenues (tangible benefits), but it may result in greater customer satisfaction (an intangible benefit), which in the future may lead to greater revenues (a tangible benefit).

+Emphasize the point that whenever possible an analyst should use tangible costs and benefits for evaluating priority.
+Point out that intangible costs and benefits can also influence priorities.

 Mention that nondiscretionary projects can result from internal factors (e.g., decisions by top managers) or external factors (e.g., laws by federal or local governments).